ravescovi/msca_32021/allegro/README.md

 * Splitting the train / validation dataset.
 What are the considerations we want to make our model as good as it can be?

+* Publishing <<>> Commiting.
+It does lock the state of the data and recquire the user to

 ## Training

 * Train..
 Train..
 Train..